cwaldoch/cwaldoch.github.io/_posts/2018-03-02-Weekly-Roundup-No.-5.md

 * Let's start with this piece from Matt Yglesias on just the very thorough way that Trump has subverted and corrupted traditional norms and laws in order to profit.
 Dude has no empathy, desparately craves cash, is devoid of ethics, and happens to be President.
 What could go wrong!([Vox](https://www.vox.com/policy-and-politics/2018/3/1/17056562/trump-corruption-midterms))
 * Kushner's no good very bad deal ([Bloomberg](https://www.bloomberg.com/graphics/2017-kushners-china-deal-flop-was-part-of-much-bigger-hunt-for-cash/))
-* Start for the intrigue, stay for the pathetic Republican Stinger([Buzzfeed](https://www.buzzfeed.com/amphtml/tariniparti/as-trump-spirals-many-of-his-staffers-are-looking-to-exit?utm_term=.xqz8KO7dj))
+* Start for the intrigue, stay for the pathetic Republican Stinger ([Buzzfeed](https://www.buzzfeed.com/amphtml/tariniparti/as-trump-spirals-many-of-his-staffers-are-looking-to-exit?utm_term=.xqz8KO7dj))
-* Weaker pipelines, shadier loans([think progress](https://thinkprogress.org/trump-rolled-back-pipeline-safety-regulations-benefiting-equity-firm-that-loaned-money-to-kushner-ca1c372857d7/))
+* Weaker pipelines, shadier loans ([think progress](https://thinkprogress.org/trump-rolled-back-pipeline-safety-regulations-benefiting-equity-firm-that-loaned-money-to-kushner-ca1c372857d7/))
 * Down with scientists, up with regulatory capture ([The Hill](http://thehill.com/opinion/energy-environment/375308-trumps-epa-replaced-scientists-with-industry-advisors-under-the?amp))
-* And the Nobel/Einstein Visa for non-super modeling goes to . . ([Washington Post](https://www.washingtonpost.com/amphtml/politics/questions-linger-about-how-melania-trump-a-slovenian-model-scored-the-einstein-visa/2018/02/28/d307ddb2-1b35-11e8-ae5a-16e60e4605f3_story.html)
+* And the Nobel/Einstein Visa for non-super modeling goes to. . . ([Washington Post](https://www.washingtonpost.com/amphtml/politics/questions-linger-about-how-melania-trump-a-slovenian-model-scored-the-einstein-visa/2018/02/28/d307ddb2-1b35-11e8-ae5a-16e60e4605f3_story.html)
 * Carson under the gun for spending at HUD.
 As a reminder, there's basically no real reason Carson should be in charge of HUD. ([NPR](https://www.npr.org/2018/02/28/589493664/ben-carson-and-hud-face-allegations-of-lavish-spending-including-31-000-furnitur?utm_source=facebook.com&utm_medium=social&utm_campaign=npr&utm_term=nprnews&utm_content=20180228))
 * Russia and the NRA and Trump, found on Twitter!
 It.
 Never.
 Stops.([NPR](http://n.pr/2FJXKY2))
 * Team Trump's own Uranium Deal ([Bloomberg](https://www.bloomberg.com/amp/news/articles/2018-02-26/u-s-energy-chief-is-said-to-plan-nuclear-deal-talks-with-saudis))